Dev8683/pvsneslibwiki/Installation-with-Windows.md

 Be careful: the path must be in Unix style (/c/ instead of c:\\) otherwise you will get build issues like "echo: command not found".

-**WARNING!** Please remember that even though your folder path needs to be in "unix style" you have to use your windows drive as your path start, for example: **/c/PVSneslibFolder**.
+**WARNING!** Please remember that even though your folder path needs to be in "Unix style" you have to use your windows drive as your path start, for example, **/c/PVSneslibFolder**.
 You will get issues like `LOAD_FILE_DATA: Could not open file "/usr/local/xxx.obj".` if you use the path like **/usr/local** because WLA does not support it.

 #### Python

-To use c source code optimizer, you also need to have **Python** on your PC.
+To use the c source code optimizer, you also need to have **Python** on your PC.
 Just download it from PortableDev website and install it in **c:\python27**.

 <a id="python27" href="https://www.portabledev.com/wp-content/files/python-2.7.9.msi">Python 2.7</a>